nolvis/nolvis-cobol-tool/README.md

 Copyright (c) 2010 Nolvis Urquiza Elías
 You can use it as you like.

-For any question, please write to nurquiza@grm.desoft.cu
+For any question, please contact me at: nurquiza@grm.desoft.cu